 Residential Nurse Alert to the Rescue

-This patient used Residential Nurse Alert for a variety of issues; in fact, this exclusive mobile response system can be used for any reason, day or night:
+While this patient used Residential Nurse Alert for a question related to her fall, this exclusive mobile alert system can be used for any reason, day or night:

 - Emergency situations

 - Questions regarding hospital discharge instructions or medications

 - Help with scheduling physician appointments

 - Health concerns or any other reason

 For Residential Home Health patients, Residential Nurse Alert provides Anytime-Anywhere-Anything access to their care team.
 Non-patients can also use the service to connect with Residential’s clinical team.
 In 2014, more than 300 probable hospital admissions were avoided with this system.